Millennium Challenge Corporation's Nepal Compact: CPN (Unified Socialist)

 One of the governing alliance members, the Communist Party of Nepal (Unified Socialist)'s chairman Madhav Kumar Nepal and senior leader Jhala Nath Khanal publicly denied the possibility of the compact getting tabled in parliament.
 If tabled, the party would vote in opposition.

 The medias criticized the dual approach of the CPN (Maoist Centre) and the CPN (Unified Socialist) protesting in the streets while in government.
 They reported that the position of the party to both stay in government and protest at the same time was for personal profit and to swing voters.

 People's Socialist Party, Nepal

 The fifth largest party of Nepal and a junior ally in the current government, the People's Socialist Party, Nepal remains divided on this topic.
 A faction of the party stated that it had no opinion on the matter.
 It would support the CPN (Unified Socialist) and the CPN (Maoist Centre) without making its own approach.

 The party's other faction, led by Baburam Bhattarai, stood in support of the project.
 Leader Bhattarai said that having a dual approach on the topic was wrong.
 He requested parties including the CPN (Maoist Centre) to stay out of the government rather than having a dual approach on the topic.
 This dual nature of CPN (Maoist Centre) and CPN (Unified Socialist) was also criticized by national medias.

+Nepal Worker's and Peasant's Party

+Though a small party with only one member in the house of representative Prem Suwal .This party always believed MCC to be a big threat to the nation.
+MCC agreement included various points to support their view such as by involving Indo Pacific Strategy.
+The agreement also states MCC to be superior to the Constitution of Nepal.